Raise Productivity While Saving Money on Onboarding

 Creating Engaging Onboarding Content

 If your onboarding content is boring or disengaging it will fail.
 There are a host of considerations, including notoriously short attention spans.
-Here are 2 hints to creating engaging content and training.
+Here are two hints for you to create engaging content and training.

 - View content and training as a process and not an event.
 Your content and training should conform to the journey a new-hire must take to learn, confirm, test and incorporate all this new stuff.